kormixensnik34/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 In software engineering, this quote reminds us that while efficiency and optimization are crucial, they shouldn't be过度 focused on during the initial stages of development.
 Instead, concentrate on writing clear, maintainable, and correct code first.
 Only after identifying genuine performance bottlenecks through profiling and testing should you optimize your code.
 This principle encourages better planning, more effective resource use, and helps prevent unnecessary complexity and bugs introduced by hasty optimizations.

+# 2024-02-04
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when it's necessary, based on measured performance data.
+Remember that clarity and simplicity often lead to better long-term efficiency and fewer bugs."

+This quote emphasizes the importance of not overcomplicating code or prematurely trying to make it faster before understanding where the real bottlenecks lie.
+It's a principle that reminds programmers to prioritize good design and structural integrity, which can be more impactful than isolated micro-optimizations.